2000 Canadian Grand Prix: Race

 Rubens Barrichello (pictured in 2002) finished in second position.

-The race started before 100,000 at 14:00 local time and lasted 69 laps over a distance of 305.049 km.
+The race started before 100,000 spectators at 14:00 local time and lasted 69 laps over a distance of 305.049 km.
 The pre-race weather was dry and cloudy with the air temperature at 17 C and the track temperature 21 C; forecasters predicted a 70 per cent chance of rain.
 As the drivers began the formation lap, Coulthard's McLaren stalled due to a clutch problem and he signalled to his mechanics for assistance.
 The mechanics restarted Coulthard's car despite being warned not to on the McLaren team radio, a violation of FIA safety regulations.
 Coulthard took his grid position before the entire field passed him.
 Coulthard made a better start than Michael Schumacher, but the latter held his position going into the first corner.
 Meanwhile, Häkkinen resisted Barrichello's initial attempts to pass him for third.
 During lap one, Villeneuve progressed from sixth to third by passing on the outside, and Verstappen moved from 13th to 10th.
 Villeneuve's manoeuvre put the early braking Häkkinen wide, letting Barrichello past on the outside for fourth into turn two.
 A clutch failure farther down the track stranded Irvine on the grid.
 Marshals pushed him to the pit lane exit.

 In contrast to past years, where there was a multi-car accident, no cars were damaged.
 At the first lap's completion, the first six drivers were Michael Schumacher, Coulthard, Villeneuve, Barrichello, Häkkinen, and Frentzen.
 Coulthard set a fastest lap of the race, a 1:21.335 on lap two as he closed on Michael Schumacher.
 De la Rosa took sixth from Frentzen at the hairpin on the same lap.
 He could not get close to Häkkinen because of his engine's horsepower disadvantage.
 On lap four, Michael Schumacher began trading fastest laps with Coulthard as Villeneuve held third but was delaying three drivers behind him.
 Michael Schumacher pulled away from Villeneuve while Barrichello and Häkkinen could not beat Villeneuve's straight-line speed.
-As Verstappen pressures Fisichella into a braking error and passed him for tenth place on the same lap, Button's engine began to cut out at maximum revolutions due to a fuel pick-up issue.
+As Verstappen pressured Fisichella into a braking error, he passed Fisichella for tenth place on the same lap, Button's engine began to cut out at maximum revolutions due to a fuel pick-up issue.